 - A. This ordinance, adopted pursuant to the authority of RSA 674:16, shall be known as the Town of Bradford Floodplain Development Ordinance.
 The regulations in this ordinance shall overlay and supplement the regulations in the Town of Bradford's Zoning Ordinance, and shall be considered part of the Zoning Ordinance for proposes of administration and appeals under state law.
-If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling. - B. The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Agency (FEMA) in its "Flood Insurance Study for the Town of Bradford, New Hampshire" together with the associated Flood Insurance Rate Maps dated April 19, 2010, or as amended, which is declared to be a part of this ordinance and is hereby incorporated by reference.
+If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling. - B. The following regulations in this ordinance shall apply to all lands designated as special flood hazard areas by the Federal Emergency Agency (FEMA) in its "Flood Insurance Study for the County of Merrimack, New Hampshire" dated April 19, 2010 or as amended, together with the associated Flood Insurance Rate Maps dated April 19, 2010, or as amended, which is declared to be a part of this ordinance and is hereby incorporated by reference.

 - C. Definition of Terms: The following definitions shall apply only to this Floodplain Development Ordinance, and shall not be affected by the provisions of any other ordinance of the Town of Bradford. - 1.
 "Area of Special Flood hazard" is land in the floodplain within the Town of Bradford subject to a 1 percent or greater possibility of flooding in any given year.
 The area is designated as Zones A and AE on the Flood Insurance Rate Map. - 2.
 "Base Flood" means the flood having a one-percent possibility of being equaled or exceeded in any given year. - 3.
-"Basement" means any area of a building having its floor subgrade on all sides. - 4.
-"Building" see "structure" - 5.
-"Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filing, grading, paving, excavation or drilling operations or storage of equipment or materials. - 6.
-"FEMA" means Federal Emergency Management Agency. - 7.
-"Flood" or "Flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: - a. the overflow of inland or tidal water - b. the unusual and rapid accumulation or runoff of surface waters from any source - 8.
-"Flood Elevation Study" means an examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide or flood related erosion hazards. - 9.
-"Flood Insurance Rate Map" (Firm) means an official map incorporated with the ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the Town of Bradford. - 10.
-"Flood Insurance Study" see "flood elevation study" - 11.
+"Base Flood Elevation" (BFE) means the elevation of surface water resulting from the "base flood." - 4.
+"Basement" means any area of a building having its floor subgrade on all sides. - 5.
+"Building" see "structure" - 6.
+"Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filing, grading, paving, excavation or drilling operations or storage of equipment or materials. - 7.
+"FEMA" means Federal Emergency Management Agency. - 8.
+"Flood" or "Flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: - a. the overflow of inland or tidal water - b. the unusual and rapid accumulation or runoff of surface waters from any source - 9.
+"Flood Elevation Study" means an examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide or flood related erosion hazards. - 10.
+"Flood Insurance Study" means an examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide and/or flood related erosion hazards. - 11.
 "Floodplain" or "Flood-prone area" means any land area susceptible to being inundated by water from any source (see definition of "Flooding") - 12.
 "Flood proofing" means any combination of structural and non-structural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitation facilities, structures and their contents. - 13.
 "Floodway" see "Regulatory Floodway"